DevExpress/XPO/Tutorials/Xamarin.Forms/README.md

 ## Step 2: Add the NuGet Packages

-The application you build in this tutorial requires installing the following NuGet Packages:
+The application you build in this tutorial requires the following NuGet Packages:

 - DevExpress.Xpo
 - Microsoft.Data.Sqlite